AgrI-Mitra/docs/Database.md

   - text: Optional string storing the message text.
   - audio: Optional string storing an audio message.
   - type: A string indicating the type of message (e.g., text, audio).
-  - userId: A UUID linking the message to a specific user.
+  - userId: A UUID linking the message to a specific user session.
-  - user: A relation to the User model.
+  - user: A relation to the User (session) model.
   - flowId: A string representing the flow identifier for the message.
   - reaction: An integer field representing the user’s reaction to the message, with a default value of 0.
   - messageType: Optional string field for classifying the type of message.